samiam2013/passwordCritic/README.md

 ```

 ## TODO:
- * figure out why only first ?1/10th of filters are being used
  * test frequency of false positives for a given BloomFilter.bitSet size
  * benchmark algorithms used by bloom filter for hashing
  * serialize the filter to something more efficient than the 0|1 mapped JSON